NanaKhodes/ussd-simulator/README.md

 1.  **Component-Based Architecture (React):** I utilized React's component to structure the simulator's UI.
 This allowed for modularity and reusability of UI elements, making the code more organized and maintainable.
 I created a component for the USSD Simulator which has the [ the screen display, the input field and button ].

 2.  **TypeScript for Type Safety:** I incorporated TypeScript to add typing to the project.
-This helped catch potential errors early during development and improved code maintainability and readability.
-I defined interfaces for [].
+This ensures type safety and readability.
+I defined interfaces to define the structure of the data used for displaying the USSD menus.The `ScreenContent` interface defines the structure of the content displayed on a single USSD screen and the `ScreenType` interface defines the structure of the `screen` state variable, which holds the current content being displayed on the USSD screen.

 3.  **State Management (React):** I managed the state of the USSD simulator using [ `useState` and `useEffect` hooks].
 This allowed me to efficiently update the UI based on user input and user screen.